ribbybibby/ssl_exporter/README.md

 #### \<module\>

 ```
-# The protocol over which the probe will take place (http, tcp)
+# The protocol over which the probe will take place (https, tcp)
 prober: <prober_string>

 # Configuration for TLS